anhluu14/anhluu14/README.md

 # 👋 Hi, I'm Anh!
-👩🏻‍💻 Currently working as a Software Engineer at Venera AI but open to jobs<br/>
+👩🏻‍💻 I'm currently working as a Software Engineer at Venera AI but open to jobs<br/>
+🤝 I'm looking to collaborate on AI projects
+🌱 I'm currently learning about Azure
 🎓 Graduated at the University of South Florida with Computer Science bachelor's degree<br/>
+⚡ Fun fact: I love basketball and watching NBA
 📫 How to reach me https://www.linkedin.com/in/anh-tuan-luu/ <br/>

 <!-- GitHub stats from https://github.com/anuraghazra/github-readme-stats -->